lkbodine/Oracle-To-Redshift-Data-Loader/README.md

     Works from Windows CLI (command line).

 Features:
- - Streams Oracle table data to Amazon-Redshift.
+ - Streams Oracle table (or query) data to Amazon-Redshift.
- - No need to create CSV extracts before load to Redshift.
+ - No need to create CSV extracts and S3 uploads before load to Redshift.
- - Data stream is compressed while load to Redshift.
+ - Data stream is compressed while loaded to Redshift.
- - No need for Amazon AWS CLI.
  - Works from your OS Windows desktop (command line).
  - It's executable (Oracle_To_Redshift_Loader.exe)  - no need for Python install.
  - It's 64 bit - it will work on any vanilla DOS for 64-bit Windows.